RomainMsrd/UniDABench/README.md

 This repository (`UniDABench`) is based on the original implementation of [AdaTime](https://github.com/emadeldeen24/AdaTime).
 We sincerely thank the authors for their excellent work and publicly available implementation.

-We adapted their code specifically to address the **Universal Domain Adaptation** (UDA) task for time series data, including significant modifications and extensions.
+We adapted their code specifically to address the **Universal Domain Adaptation** (UniDA) task for time series data, including significant modifications and extensions.

-Additionally, we implemented and included six baseline methods to benchmark UDA performance:
+Additionally, we implemented and included six baseline methods to benchmark UniDA performance:

 - **UAN** ([Universal Domain Adaptation](https://openaccess.thecvf.com/content_CVPR_2019/papers/You_Universal_Domain_Adaptation_CVPR_2019_paper.pdf))
 - **OVANet** ([OVANet: One-vs-All Network for Universal Domain Adaptation